History of the Roman Empire: Tiberius (14–37)

 The early years of Tiberius's reign were relatively peaceful.
 Tiberius secured the overall power of Rome and enriched its treasury.
 However, his rule soon became characterised by paranoia.
 He began a series of treason trials and executions, which continued until his death in 37.
 He left power in the hands of the commander of the guard, Lucius Aelius Sejanus.
 Tiberius himself retired to live at his villa on the island of Capri in 26, leaving administration in the hands of Sejanus, who carried on the persecutions with contentment.
 Sejanus also began to consolidate his own power; in 31 he was named co-consul with Tiberius and married Livilla, the emperor's niece.
 At this point he was "hoist by his own petard": the emperor's paranoia, which he had so ably exploited for his own gain, turned against him.
 Sejanus was put to death, along with many of his associates, the same year.
 The persecutions continued until Tiberius' death in 37.

-37–41: Caligula
+Caligula (37–41)

 At the time of Tiberius's death most of the people who might have succeeded him had been killed.
 The logical successor (and Tiberius' own choice) was his 24-year-old grandnephew, Gaius, better known as "Caligula" ("little boots").
 Caligula was a son of Germanicus and Agrippina the Elder.
 His paternal grandparents were Nero Claudius Drusus and Antonia Minor, and his maternal grandparents were Marcus Vipsanius Agrippa and Julia the Elder.
 He was thus a descendant of both Augustus and Livia.